-If no preferred sites have space available, clients are asked to move to an alternate site while waiting.
+If no preferred sites have space available, patients are asked to move to an alternate space while waiting.
 Every effort will be made to consider the things that were identified as being most important when the preferred sites were decided on.

-- When offered an alternate site, there will be up to 48 hours to consider the option, ask any questions, and make a decision. - When the offer has been accepted, the case manager will help to determine a move in date, and ensure a smooth transition. - Clients accepting a temporary option are prioritized on the waitlist to be transferred to their most preferred site. - If the offer is not accepted, the reasons should be discussed with the case manager, and another solution can be negotiated. - The option to choose purchased care and increase family support, or to make a move to a private pay site, is also available. - If the offer is not accepted by clients who have been assessed as Immediate from Community, and no other acceptable solution can be agreed to, the case manager will review needs and circumstances.
+- When offered an alternate site, there will be up to 48 hours to consider the option, ask any questions, and make a decision. - When the offer has been accepted, the case manager will help to determine a move in date, and ensure a smooth transition. - Patients accepting a temporary option are prioritized on the waitlist to be transferred to their most preferred site. - If the offer is not accepted, the reasons should be discussed with the case manager, and another solution can be negotiated. - One more alternate site will then be offered. - The option to choose to return home with purchased care and family support, or to move to a private pay site is also available. - In the situation that all options are exhausted and no acceptable solution has been reached, the hospital will work with the care team to arrange a transfer to the most appropriate alternate site temporarily. - In this case, patients still remain on the waitlist and prioritized for transfer to the most preferred site.